.

 Fostering the rule of law, human rights and democracy.

-Since the crisis of 2008, the European Union has promoted free trade agreements and association agreements with the third countries seeking, among other things, to
+Since the crisis of 2008, the EU has promoted free trade agreements and association agreements with the third countries seeking, among other things, to

 reduce